kingaa/sbied/prep/preparation.md

 [Download **Rtools** from CRAN](http://cran.r-project.org/bin/windows/Rtools) and install it.
 When installing **Rtools**, it is sufficient to choose the “Package authoring installation” option.
-Also during the installation, you must tick the “edit system PATH” box.
+Also during the installation, you must tick the "edit system PATH” box.

-Briefly, I had some problems with **Rtools33**, but none with the last frozen version (**Rtools32**).
-I also had some difficulties initially with the latest version of **RStudio** but these went away when I installed version 0.98.1103 ([download here](https://support.rstudio.com/hc/en-us/articles/206569407-Older-Versions-of-RStudio-Desktop)) and now I am having no problems with version **RStudio** version 0.99.447.
+***It is critical that you install these programs before the course starts!***

 ### Install needed packages